Salsbar/cronus/Cronus Max/Pacific Rim/README.md

 ## Overview

 This script requires 2 Titans/Cronus devices to work.
-It automates the process of playing and winning quick matches on Xbox Live, focusing on leveling up a character to level 10 or achieving the level 3 achievement.
+It automates the process of playing and winning quick matches on Xbox Live to get level 30 on the three different factions.

 ## Setup Instructions